 How the digital divide affects cyberbullying

-Although the COVID-19 pandemic intensified cyberbullying as a result of students needing to be online more frequently each day, the students who are often the victims of cyberbullying are those who lack consistent access to the internet.
+Post-COVID, the students who are often the victims of cyberbullying are those who lack consistent access to the internet.
 The digital divide that exists between those who have internet and device access and those who don’t not only affects learning opportunities, but also social interactions.

 The students who are not able to consistently talk to their peers because they lack the internet access to do so, tend to be more isolated socially and, therefore, can be more likely to be the victims of cyberbullying.